SAML-Toolkits/python3-saml/README.md

 This version supports Python3.
 Python 2 support was deprecated on Jan 1st, 2020: [python-saml](https://github.com/onelogin/python-saml)

 #### Warning ####

-Version 1.16.X is the latest version supporting Python2, consider its use deprecated.
-1.17 won't be Python2 compatible.

 Version 1.13.0 sets sha256 and rsa-sha256 as default algorithms